ultranoise/MOTU_AVB_ESP32_Controller/README.md

 # Code

+* If you want to download our solution please go to the source folder of this repository

-* The following code can be used to read the datastore:
+* With our ESP32, the following code can be used to read the datastore:

 ```
 #define ETH_CLK_MODE ETH_CLOCK_GPIO17_OUT